e-papanicolas/data-structures-and-algorithms/trees/tries.md

 ## NOTES

-- trie is dervied from retrieval
+- trie is derived from retrieval
 - efficient in handling strings
 - is always a set of linked nodes with an empty root node
 - each node represents a unique alphabet